 “When I first came into the special sector, people told me a lot about what pupils couldn’t do and I felt they knew what they couldn’t do.
 I always wondered what they might do.”

 Mr Britten, Headteacher on BBC’s Life in a Special School

-Dyslexia and Autism, amongst other learning disabilities, make learning more challenging for young children, meaning that more often than not they require extra time, patience and reassurance in the classroom.
-You will find that some students have shorter attention spans than others as they sit down to complete a task and quickly deviate from it, whilst others will require your attention elsewhere and so remaining calm and patient in order to put out one fire at a time is one of the best things you can do.
+Dyslexia and Autism, amongst other learning disabilities, make learning more challenging for young children.
+This can mean that more often than not they require extra time, patience and reassurance in the classroom.
+You will find that some students have shorter attention spans than others as they sit down to complete a task and quickly deviate from it.
+Others may require your attention elsewhere, so remaining calm and patient in order to put out one fire at a time is one of the best things you can do.

 Every day is different

-By supporting children that need it most, you will have the chance to have a real impact on a child’s learning, opening the doors for them to explore future opportunities that they didn’t believe possible.
+By supporting children that need it most, you’ll get the chance to have a real impact on a child’s learning.
+You can open the doors for them to explore future opportunities that they didn’t believe possible.
 Watching a child come out of their shell, master a skill they have been struggling with or simply connecting with and building relationships with those around them can some of the most rewarding events you witness.

-Makaton is a technique used by students that are non-verbal or struggle with communicating verbally and it’s an invaluable communication technique in SEN Primary schools.
-Many SEND schools will have students that communicate through British Sign Language (BSL).
+Makaton is a technique used by students that are non-verbal or struggle with communicating verbally.
+It’s a wonderful and invaluable communication technique in SEN Primary schools.
+Many SEND schools will also have students that communicate through British Sign Language (BSL).

-The number of pupils with Special Educational Needs (SEN) make up 15.5% of the population and this is increasing year on year.
+The number of pupils with Special Educational Needs (SEN) make up 15.5% of the population and is increasing year on year.
 With an abundance of SEN teaching and teaching assistant roles available, there’s no time like the present.
-Indeed as a SEND teacher you pick up a host of valuable and transferable skills that can contribute to making you so much more employable in your future career, wherever it may take you.
+As a SEND teacher, you gain a host of valuable and transferable skills.
+These can contribute to making you so much more employable in your future career, wherever it may take you.